 Similarly, during the COVID-19 pandemic, the Weitzman Institute, along with other entities and subsidiaries within the Moses-Weitzman Health System, rose to the occasion of spearheading various activities, from addressing misinformation about the pandemic, including preparing policy briefs and meeting with policymakers across the country, to standing up statewide mass vaccination sites, which have historically fallen under the umbrella of public health.

-re-released a Call to Action to its members about the importance of and urgency for greater integration of primary care and public health.
+In 2020, the American Academy of Family Physicians (AAFP) re-released a Call to Action to its members about the importance of and urgency for greater integration of primary care and public health.
 AAFP highlighted several areas of overlap between public health and primary care including, and not limited to, health promotion, chronic disease management, preventive care screenings, care coordination, community engagement, among others.